xFrednet/TFL5-improve-lint-list-performance/sections/06-conclusion.md

 ## Summary
 <!-- Reviewed: 1x rewritten + present -->
-Section \ref{sec:into} introduces the rust-clippy project and the problem that same requirements put on the website might not be met currently.
+Section \ref{sec:into} introduces the rust-clippy project and the problem that some requirements put on the website might not be met currently.
 This led to the following research question: _Does Clippy's lint list fulfill all requirements and if not how can this be improved?_

 To answer this question the paper first introduced Clippy's lint list in section \ref{sec:clippys-lint-list} and then summarized the technical requirements that the lint list of the rust-clippy project should fulfill.